RodrigoDMU/computer_infrastructure/README.md

-# Higher Diploma in Science in Computing - Data Analytics
+# Higher Diploma in Science in Data Analytics
 ******

 ## Computer Infrastructure

 ![Programming](images/img_programming.jpeg)

-**by: Rodrigo De Martino Ucedo**
 ************

-# My Assessment Repository - Getting Started
+## My Assessment Repository

+This repository was created as part of the [Computer Infrastructure](https://www.gmit.ie/principles-of-data-analytics) assessment module for the course in the [Higher Diploma in Science in Data Analytics](https://www.atu.ie/courses/higher-diploma-in-science-data-analytics?_gl=1%2A1bcdos0%2A_ga%2AMTE3OTU2MzQ5LjE2OTY2MDYwMzE.%2A_ga_5R02GBYV8V%2AMTcxNDMzOTE2Ni4xMS4xLjE3MTQzMzkyMDAuMC4wLjA.) at [ATU](https://www.atu.ie/).
+This README has been written with [Github's Documentation On READMEs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes) in mind.
+You can find more about [writing in Mark Down in GitHub's documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

+## Getting Started

-This repository contains my assessment submission for the module of Computer Infrastructure, Tasks and Project.
+This repository contains my assessment submissions for the module, showcasing the skills I have developed throughout the course in data analysis, as well as my tasks and project.

 ## Tasks